Hemant2022/product-insights/README.md

       });
  ```

-The collected data is be processed by the review classifier engine and the analysis drawn is visualized via graphs and charts.
+The collected data is processed by the review classifier engine and the analysis drawn is visualized via graphs and charts.
 The interface is completely query based whereby which the clients have total control on the manner in which they wish to utilize/visualize the processed information.

 The code-base for the sentiment analysis engine is located at ![nileshsah/Sentiment-Analysis-API](https://github.com/nileshsah/Sentiment-Analysis-API).